tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### Can I convert an organizational ICP filing to personal ICP filing?

-At present, the entity of an ICP filing cannot be changed from organization to individual.
-You can first deregister the ICP filing of your domain name and then apply for a personal ICP filing for it or buy a new domain name for personal application.
+Currently, ICP filing entity cannot be changed from an organization to an individual.
+You can deregister and apply a personal ICP filing for the domain.
+You can also purchase a new domain name for the individual application.

 ### Is it possible to change the province of an ICP filing?